liquity/bold/README.md

 Along with a timekeeping variable  `lastDebtUpdateTime`

-`weightedRecordedDebtSum` the sum of Troves’ debt weighted by their annual interest rate.
+`weightedRecordedDebtSum` tracks the sum of Troves’ debts weighted by their respective annual interest rates.

 The aggregate pending interest at any given moment is given by